jupyterlab/jupyterlab/docs/source/user/accessibility.rst

 While JupyterLab provides default themes, it's important to note that these themes are not compliant with the `Web Content Accessibility Guidelines (WCAG) 2.0 <https://www.w3.org/TR/WCAG20/>`_.
 This means that some users might experience challenges in terms of colour contrast or readability.

-Nevertheless, `Jupyterlab Accessible Themes <https://github.com/Quansight-Labs/jupyterlab-accessible-themes>`_, a third-party extension provides an additional avenue for enhancing color accessibility in JupyterLab.
+Nevertheless, `Jupyterlab Theme Editor <https://github.com/jupyterlab-contrib/jupyterlab-theme-editor>`_, and `Jupyterlab Accessible Themes <https://github.com/Quansight-Labs/jupyterlab-accessible-themes>`_, a third-party extension provides an additional avenue for improving color accessibility in JupyterLab.
 This extension introduces two WCAG-compliant accessible themes to the JupyterLab ecosystem.
 Please note that this extension is compatible with JupyterLab 3.0.

-In addition to accessible third-party themes, JupyterLab grants users the freedom to create and apply custom themes.
+In addition to accessible third-party themes, JupyterLab helps users to create and apply custom themes.
 There are plenty of resources for developing a new theme including `this detailed blog post
 <https://labs.quansight.org/blog/2020/12/jupyterlab-winter-theme>`_ and
 the `Extension Development Guide
 <https://jupyterlab.readthedocs.io/en/latest/extension/extension_dev.html>`_